-Need to see some examples of organisation skills?
+Need some examples of organisational skills?
 Or looking at how to improve your organisational habits?
-In this article, we will cover all you need to know about organisational skills, plus how to include them in your CV when you are job hunting.
+In this article, we’ll cover all you need to know about organisational skills, including how to highlight them on your CV when you’re job hunting.

 Becoming a Bright Network member is free and easy – sign up to get exclusive access to jobs, events, networking opportunities, advice and more.